CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

     color: #222;
     background: #fff;
 }

+img {
+    width: 300px;
+}
 ```

 CSS defines the display properties for each element.
 At the moment, our page only has two elements, which you see defined here.
+We also have defined a default width for images.
 Note that a comment in CSS is designated like `/* comment */`.

 Your `map.js` file should look like this: